Zhenglongyang/DNA-Sequencer/README.md

 # DNA-Sequencer
- A DNA Sequencer to find Cycles withing DNA strands
+ A DNA Sequencer to find Cycles within DNA strands